Description

 How It Spreads

-Transmission most commonly occurs person-to-person via the faecal–oral or oral–oral route, often through food preparation by an infected individual.
+Transmission most commonly occurs person-to-person via the faecal–oral or oral–oral route, often within households via food preparation, saliva, or contaminated water.

-Recognised as a leading risk factor for gastric cancer and peptic ulcer disease.
+Recognised by the WHO/IARC as a leading risk factor for gastric cancer and peptic ulcer disease.
 Eradication significantly reduces this risk.

 💊